 Fast-spreading perennials will quickly fill in an area, sometimes even choking out surrounding plants.
 For the impatient gardener who wishes to start perennials from seed, these are some of the best -- because as long as the conditions are right, they will germinate and begin to grow in 30 days or less.
 Most perennials take two to three years before they will flower when started from seed.
-These perennials will flower between 12 to 20 weeks from the time the seeds begin to grow.
+These perennials will flower between 12 to 20 weeks from the time the seeds begin to sprout.

 Digging and removing the plants is the best way to get rid of the ones you don't want.
 These plants do a good job of choking out weeds.
-Plant these ground covers in an area of your garden with established plants, such as trees or shrubs.
+Plant these ground covers in an area of your garden with established plants, such as trees or shrubs, because they may spread too aggressively in your fast-spreading flower garden.

-Using fast-spreading perennials is a great way to establish a flower-garden border.
-Choose low-growing plants so they don't hide the plants growing behind them.
-Snowdrop anemone reaches a mature height of 12 to 18 inches.
-Sea thrift reaches a mature height of 6 to 12 inches.
-Alpine aster reaches a mature height of 6 inches.
-Dianthus cheddar pinks reach a mature height of 12 inches.
-Violets reach a mature height of 6 inches.
+Sea thrift (Armeria maritima, zones 4-8) reaches a mature height of 6 to 12 inches.
+Alpine aster (Aster alpinus, zones 5-7) also reaches a mature height of 6 to 12 inches.
+Cheddar pinks (Dianthus spp., zones 4-9) reach a mature height of 12 inches.
 Many of these plants will self-sow, in addition to spreading by underground roots.

-Perrenials for Center of Garden
+Perennials for Center of Garden